Apple Banana Muffins with Streusel Topping

 Preheat your oven to 350 degrees F (175 degrees C) and grease, butter, or spray muffin pan(s) with non-stick cooking spray.
 You can also use the paper muffin liners.

 Chop apples by hand or use a food processor, if desired.
-Add finely chopped apples (we use honeycrisp the most, also braeburn and galas) to the batter and stir until evenly distributed through the batter.
+Add finely chopped apples (we use honeycrisp the most, also braeburn and galas) to the mashed bananas and stir until evenly distributed through the banana mixture.

 Fill muffin pan or liner 2/3 full and top with the brown sugar streusel crumb topping mixture.